THIS PAGE UNDER CONSTRUCTION: please return later for details on iConference 2019

 - Your poster is your presentation.
 No electricity or tables will be provided.

 - The five finalists for the Best Poster award will be named in advance of the iConference.
-The winner will be named in a presentation ceremony during the second poster session on Tuesday, March 27.
+These finalists will be judged during the poster session, and the winner announced thereafter.